-Directly implementing the copper, lead, and zinc mass-based WLAs would result in a unique mass load for each Responsible Discharger, dependent on the daily stormwater flows and the construction site’s acreage.
+Directly implementing the copper, lead, and zinc mass-based waste load allocations would result in a unique mass load for each Responsible Discharger, dependent on the daily stormwater flows and the construction site’s acreage.
 Requiring Responsible Dischargers to calculate the site-specific mass loading of a pollutant(s) is impractical, costly, and not aligned with the monitoring requirements of this this General Permit.
-The Los Cerritos Channel TMDL Implementation Plan requires incorporation of the WLAs in this General Permit as wet-weather permit limitations expressed as event mean concentrations.
+The Los Cerritos Channel TMDL Implementation Plan requires incorporation of the waste load allocations in this General Permit as wet-weather permit limitations expressed as event mean concentrations.

-The term permit limitation in the TMDL implementation plan is defined as “a water-quality based effluent limitation or a receiving water limitation…permittees may demonstrate compliance with wet-weather WLAs in any one of three ways.
+The term permit limitation in the TMDL implementation plan is defined as “a water-quality based effluent limitation or a receiving water limitation…permittees may demonstrate compliance with wet-weather waste load allocations in any one of three ways.
 First, general industrial and construction storm water permittees may be deemed in compliance with permit limitations if they demonstrate that there are no exceedances of the permit limitations at their discharge points or outfalls.
 Second, general industrial and construction storm water permittees may be deemed in compliance with permit limitations if they demonstrate that there are no exceedances of the permit limitations in the receiving water at, or downstream of, the permittee's outfalls.
-Third, if permittees provide a quantitative demonstration that control measures and best management practices (BMPs) will achieve wet-weather WLAs consistent with the schedule in Table 7-20.2, then compliance may be demonstrated by implementation of those control measures and BMPs, subject to Executive Officer approval.”
-The assigned mass-based WLAs require site-specific calculations that are incompatible with the monitoring and reporting requirements in this General Permit.
-Therefore, it is consistent with the requirements and assumptions of the WLAs to implement the Los Cerritos Channel Metals TMDL Numeric Targets as concentration-based numeric action levels (NALs) to align the mass-based WLAs to the requirements in this General Permit.
-The TMDL implementation plan provided Responsible Dischargers the above-stated three options for demonstrating WLA compliance.
-The option implemented in this General Order is to implement the TMDL-specific NALs at the point of discharge for the Responsible Discharger’s construction site.
-The assigned concentration based NALs are shown in Table 64 below.
+Third, if permittees provide a quantitative demonstration that control measures and best management practices (BMPs) will achieve wet-weather waste load allocations consistent with the schedule in Table 7-20.2, then compliance may be demonstrated by implementation of those control measures and BMPs, subject to Executive Officer approval.”
+The assigned mass-based waste load allocations require site-specific calculations that are incompatible with the monitoring and reporting requirements in this General Permit.
+Therefore, it is consistent with the requirements and assumptions of the waste load allocations to implement the Los Cerritos Channel Metals TMDL Numeric Targets as concentration-based numeric action levels to align the mass-based waste load allocations to the requirements in this General Permit.
+The TMDL implementation plan provided Responsible Dischargers the above-stated three options for demonstrating waste load allocation compliance.
+The option implemented in this General Order is to implement the TMDL-specific numeric action levels at the point of discharge for the Responsible Discharger’s construction site.
+The assigned concentration based numeric action levels are shown in Table 64 below.
 The units are converted from ug/L to mg/L to be consistent with the reporting units in SMARTS.

-Table 64 – Los Cerritos Channel WLAs (Concentration-based, Total Recoverable)
+Table 64 – Los Cerritos Channel Waste Load Allocations (Concentration-based, Total Recoverable)